EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 ![parallelization diagram](images/parallelization_diagram.jpg "A single ray must be traced sequentially, but two different rays can be traced in parallel")

-The basic concept that makes GPU ray-tracing a good idea is that ray-tracing is an *embarrassingly parallel* task.
+The basic concept that makes GPU ray-tracing a good idea is that ray-tracing is an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) task.
-What this means is that the computation of each ray is independent from the computation of any other ray, which means that we can parallelize the computation.
+What this means is that the computation of each ray is independent from the computation of any other ray, which means that we can parallelize the computation easily by just having one ray per GPU kernel.
 With an 8-core CPU this means that you can compute the contributions of 8 rays in parallel, which yields an 8x speedup (ignoring overhead) compared to running the computation naively on a single core.
 However, on a GPU we can have over a hundred "cores" running the same ray-tracing operation, and receive a proportional speedup (again ignoring overhead).